misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 2. In MDT's Task Sequences, move the `Recover From Domain` task, where domain join occurs, to near the end of the sequence.

 I don't like these for several reasons:
-1. For staging OUs, it can be a bit of bear to re-link policies from above in hierarchy, as this has to be done manually as new policies are created or linked.
-It can also be a bit of a chore to come back to the staging OU after deployment and move computer objects back to where they should reside in your OU structure; this is especially true in a rebuild scenario where the computer is already where it should be.
+1. For staging OUs, it can be a bit of bear to re-link policies from above in hierarchy and keep that maintained over time, as new policies are created or linked.
+It can also be a bit of a chore to come back to the staging OU after deployment and move computer objects back to where they should permanently reside in your OU structure; this is especially true in a rebuild scenario where the computer is already where it should be.
 We also have several long-running deployments and it's easy to forget to move the computer out of staging after its done building.
 2. Moving the `Recover From Domain` task is simple and effective, but if you have many Task Sequences you have to visit each one to change this setting, and you have to remember to move it on newly-created Task Sequences[^fn-mdt-template].
 And while it's less than ideal to couple in-sequence actions to settings you get from being domain joined, your deployments may rely on such settings.
 We take advantage of being domain-joined to register and license certain software based on registry information set from GPPs, and also on the domain's settings for MS licensing and activation.

 [^fn-mdt-template]: You can mitigate this somewhat by [creating and using Task Sequence Templates in MDT](https://www.danielengberg.com/how-to-create-an-mdt-task-sequence-template/), where the `Recover From Domain` task is in the correct place.
 But, of course, you'd have to recreate or alter your existing templates to move them, along with any pre-existing task sequence.
 But I **highly recommend** using templates in general so you can reuse complex MDT folders and tasks across deployment scenarios.